Ohio Army National Guard: Later years

 After the United States withdrew from Vietnam, the Ohio Guard, like the rest of the military, was faced by the challenges of significantly decreased funding and adapting to new missions.
 Increasing attention was directed towards peace-keeping and civic assistance missions.
 Of particular success were the efforts of the Ohio Guard in saving lives and aiding hard pressed local authorities during the winter blizzards of 1977 and 1978.
 Also of note was the extensive mission to Honduras which provided considerable infrastructure improvement and medical assistance to an impoverished nation while at the same time providing valuable training experience to Ohio Guard personnel.

+In organization terms, the 73rd Brigade was released from assignment to the 38th ID in 1977, and was redesignated the 73rd Infantry Brigade (Separate).
+The brigade comprised three Infantry battalions (1-147th INF, 1-148th INF, and 1-166th INF) and a Field Artillery battalion (1-136th FA) equipped with towed 105mm howitzers.
+In 1980, the brigade was given the war-time mission of being a Theater Defense Brigade to defend the Aleutian Islands.

-In organization terms, the 73d Brigade was released from assignment to the 38th ID in 1977 and was redesignated the 73d Infantry Brigade, a separate brigade.
-During the draw down of forces after the Cold War, units of the 73rd and the 107th Armored Cavalry Regiment consolidated to form the 37th Brigade, 28th Infantry Division.
+During the draw down of forces after the Cold War, in 1993, units of the 73rd and the 107th Armored Cavalry Regiment consolidated to form the 37th Brigade, 28th Infantry Division.
 A year later, the brigade was reunited with the 38th Infantry Division.